 Finally, located in the Counseling and Career Information Center is a collection of current resource materials on careers, occupations, and undergraduate programs at other colleges and universities, along with information on graduate school programs.
 Further, the Counseling and Career Information Center offers testing services, which include individual, placement, and specialized assessment testing.

-New Student Orientation – All new students are required to attend the New Student Orientation session prior to registration at Faulkner State Community College.
-This is referenced on pages 220-221 of the College Catalog and Student Handbook and on page 5 of the Faulkner State Community College Spring 2011 Course Schedule.
+New Student Orientation – All new students are required to attend the New Student Orientation session prior to registration at the College.
+This is referenced on pages 220-221 of the College Catalog and Student Handbook.
 Consistent with the mission of the College, the purpose of the New Student Orientation is to acquaint students with the educational programs, instructional strategies, campus locations, facilities, distance learning opportunities, services, and staff of the College.
 The Division of Student Development coordinates the New Student Orientation Program, as well the summer mini-advising sessions, along with key College personnel including the President of the College, the Dean of Student Services, the Dean of Federal Programs, the Dean of Instruction, Dean of Technology and Workforce Development, the Coordinator of Technology Services, the Director of Student Activities, Athletic Director, the SGA President, and other student leaders.
-Students are given copies of the most current Faulkner State Community College Catalog and Student Handbook, along with copies of the current course schedule, as items of materials included in their packets of information.
+Students are given copies of the most current College Catalog and Student Handbook, along with copies of the current course schedule, as items of materials included in their packets of information.
 During the New Student Orientation session, the following topics are covered:

 - Contact Information for College Personnel